FelixEnescu/date-range/README.md

  - **Contains(date time.Time) bool:** Returns true if the given date is in the collection.
  - **IsAnyDateIn(date time.Time) bool:** Returns true if any date in the given DateRange is in the collection.
 Zero DateRange is always considered to be in the collection.
  - **IsAllDatesIn(date time.Time) bool:** Returns true if all dates in the given DateRange are in the collection.
 Zero DateRange is always considered to be in the collection.
+ - **SplitInclusive(date time.Time) (DateRanges, DateRanges):** Splits the collection into two collections at the given date.
+The given date is included in both collections.

 #### Use Cases and Examples